computational-linguistics-class/computational-linguistics-class.github.io/term-project.md

       description: Milestone 3 - Implement a published baseline
       due_date: 2018-04-11T11:00:00EST
     -
-      description: Milestone 4 - Submit your project writeup and prepare a final project presentation.
-Finish one of your extensions the public baseline (no late days allowed)
+      description: Milestone 4 -  Prepare a final project presentation, and create a write-up in the style of a homework assignment.
+Finish one of your extensions the public baseline (no late days allowed for this Milestone).
       due_date: 2018-04-18T11:00:00EST
     -
       description: Vote on your favorite projects from the class
       due_date: 2018-04-18T12:00:00EST
     -
-      description: Milestone 5 - Finish all your extensions to the public baseline
+      description: Milestone 5 - Finish all your extensions to the public baseline, and submit your final project writeup.
       due_date: 2018-04-25T12:00:00EST
     -
       description: Do one or more of the your classmates' projects